anywhichway/lazui/index.md

         ['lazui as in pronounced lazy'],
         ['lazui as in lazy loading'],
-        ['lazui as in do less and deliver more'], ['lazui has benefit reduced or no javascript'], ['lazui has benefit small core(7k minimized and compressed)'], ['lazui has benefit incremental loading'],
+        ['lazui as in do less and deliver more'], ['lazui has benefit reduced or no JavaScript'], ['lazui has benefit small core(7k minimized and compressed)'], ['lazui has benefit incremental loading'],
-        ['lazui has benefit no virtual dom'],
+        ['lazui has benefit no virtual DOM'],
         ['lazui has benefit no build process'],
         ['lazui has benefit no custom server required'], ['lazui has benefit choice of multiple development paradigms'],